Once-a-year Black Friday deals are coming. Read more.

 In the above example, you’re sure a dispatch is needed to return the image to the main thread.
 We have to perform dispatches in several places, resulting in code clutter with several closures.

 Sometimes, we might even dispatch to the main queue while already on the main thread.
 Such a case would result in an extra dispatch that you could’ve skipped.
-By rewriting your code to use async/await and the main actor, you allow optimizations only to dispatch if needed.
+By rewriting your code to use async/await and the main actor, you allow optimizations to be dispatched only if needed.

 In those cases, isolating properties, methods, instances, or closures to the main actor ensures tasks perform on the main thread.
 Ideally, we would rewrite the above example as follows: